 Ranked best hospitals for spine surgery

-U.S. News & World Report has rated Lankenau Medical Center, Bryn Mawr Hospital and Paoli Hospital as High Performing for Back Surgery (Spinal Fusion) for 2021-2022.
+U.S. News & World Report has rated Lankenau Medical Center, Bryn Mawr Hospital and Paoli Hospital as High Performing for back surgery (spinal fusion) for 2022-2023.